oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   b. **Name**: Enter a name for your Project, e.g. *image-classification-project*

-  c. **Description**: Optionally, provide a description for your Project, e.g. *Project for image classification OCW23 LiveLab*
+  c. **Description**: Optionally, provide a description for your Project, e.g. *Project for image classification OCW23 Workshop*

   d.
 Click **Create project**